 Finally, the on-chain application (or user) requesting price data selects a subset of reported price feeds.
 For example, a DeFi application might average price data from three reporters e.g. Coinbase, Wyre, and an OTC desk and combine it with two on-chain prices, e.g. Uniswap and Chainlink (examples only).

 This is accomplished through a View Contract, which reads, parses, aggregates, transforms, etc from the storage contract.
 The determination of trustworthiness or quality of the data signed by reporters is a decision ultimately made in the View.
 Views may use a median price, an average, or whatever methodology they favor.

 If an application wishes to change methodology, or if a Reporter is no longer trusted, deploying a new View Contract is a trivial update, since storage and logic are completely decoupled.

-An end to end prototype of the Open Oracle System is currently running on Rinkeby.
+An end to end prototype of the Open Price Feed is currently running on Rinkeby.

 Three Reporters are signing price data (observed on exchanges), which are read from exchange APIs:

 A single poster is repeatedly reading from these public urls and posting on chain: https://rinkeby.etherscan.io/address/0x64316d763d3925d12678778b0586a01318b44eab

 The storage contract is holding the data: https://rinkeby.etherscan.io/address/0xf8273110c08af3407c6ae8bf92b1f310b15d3020#readContract

 The view is aggregating the data and exposing readable prices: https://rinkeby.etherscan.io/address/0xf8273110c08af3407c6ae8bf92b1f310b15d3020#readContract